-Whatever the output is, creating a digitally literate workforce means helping them to adjust to change, giving them the skills to think critically, embedding literacy and numeracy skills in technological content, and empowering staff to learn how to learn.
+Whatever the output is, creating a digitally literate workforce means helping them to adjust to change.
+It gives people the skills to think critically, embedding literacy and numeracy skills in technological content.
+Empowering staff to learn how to learn.

 Why is it so important?

-If you think about jobs twenty years ago, the picture was very different to today – even in a hands-on environment like a factory.
-These days, you’ll likely see touchscreens around the plant, with some paperwork moving online and large manufacturing equipment continues to get more sophisticated.
+If you think about jobs twenty years ago, the picture was very different from today – even in a hands-on environment like a factory.
+These days, you’ll likely see touchscreens around the plant.
+Paperwork is moving online and large manufacturing equipment continues to get more sophisticated.

-For a digital native, used to engaging with technology that may seem normal, but if you haven’t had the freedom to play with technology and aren’t used to engaging with it in everyday life, the change to digital can be nerve-wracking.
+For a digital native used to engaging with technology that may seem normal.
+However, if you haven’t had the freedom to play with technology and aren’t used to engaging with it in everyday life, the change to digital can be nerve-wracking.
 Gaining the confidence to engage with technology is vital, both for the individual and for the company.

-Personally, your people may be missing out on a whole world of connection, with digital skills such a huge part of modern life (from online banking to booking the doctor – so many tasks have now moved online).
+Personally, your people may be missing out on a whole world of connection.
+Digital skills are a huge part of modern life.
+Everything from banking to making an appointment with the doctor has now moved online.

-This kind of under-confidence can lead to people avoiding technology, and can leave them unable to utilise technology correctly – meaning that tablet you’ve installed to collect data on near misses probably isn’t capturing the information you need it to.
+This kind of under-confidence can lead to people avoiding technology.
+Or it can leave them unable to utilise technology correctly.
+This means that tablet you’ve installed to collect data on near misses probably isn’t capturing the information you need it to.
 When you’re trying to get data ‘in’ to make good decisions, you need to be confident that it’s good data.

 Creating a change-resilient workplace